ajdobner/ajdobner.github.io/content/bio.md

 From 2021 to 2025 I was a postdoc at the University of Michigan mentored by [Jeff Lagarias](https://dept.math.lsa.umich.edu/~lagarias/).
 Before that I got my PhD at UCLA where my advisor was [Terry Tao](https://www.math.ucla.edu/~tao/).
 I received my undergraduate degree in mathematics and computer science from Yale.

 I recently moved to the Boston area, and I am on the job market.
-I am open to opportunities in industry or academia.